jlengstorf/lengstorf.com/content/drafts/make-the-right-thing-the-easy-thing.md

 In each of these situations where I did the wrong thing:

-- I was completely aware of what the right thing was
+- **I was completely aware of what the right thing was**
-- I logically and rationally knew that I _wanted_ to do the right thing, and that the right thing would make me happier
+- I logically and rationally knew that **I _wanted_ to do the right thing**, and that the right thing would make me happier
-- I also understood that I'd feel shame and/or guilt about doing the wrong thing
+- I also understood that **I'd feel shame and/or guilt about doing the wrong thing**

-And yet I did the wrong thing anyways.
+And yet **I did the wrong thing anyways.**

 {{% caption src="/images/zoidberg-bad-feel-bad.jpg"
             srcset="/images/zoidberg-bad-feel-bad.jpg"